cfengine/documentation/reference/promise-types/commands.markdown

 These variables end up in a context that has the same name as the module, unless the `^context` extension is used.

+**NOTE**: All variables and classes defined by the module protocol are defined in the ```default``` namespace.
+It is not possible to define variables and classes in any other namespace.

 All the variables and classes will have at least the tag `source=module` in addition to any tags you may set.